About National Science Week Victoria

 - Mr Mike Flattley – Victorian Inspiring Australia Manager, The Royal Society of Victoria

 - Ms Kate Barnard – Scienceworks, Museums Victoria

 - Ms Claire Farrugia – 3CR’s Lost in Science, Science Gallery Melbourne

 - Dr Malcolm Jenkins – government sector representative

 - Dr Ann Pisarevsky – Science Teacher’s Association of Victoria

-- Ms Helen van de Pol – university representative
+- Ms Helen van de Pol – university sector representative